-- When the 120V AC shore power cord is connected, the converter system automatically charges the trailer battery(s) if the battery disconnect switch is turned ON. - If the 7-way connector plug is connected to the tow vehicle (depending on tow vehicle make/model) your tow vehicle battery will charge as well. - Battery charging speed depends on the power being used for lights and appliances.
-Only surplus power goes to charging the battery. - On extended stays, keep your trailer hooked up to a 120V AC shore power, if available, to keep batteries charged. - While driving, if you have the 7-way connector plug attached to the tow vehicle (depending on tow vehicle make/model), your battery will be re-charged. - To check fill levels of battery charge, tap the tank fill/battery monitor screen on the nuCamp control panel twice.
-The approximate voltage of your battery will displayed. - Always make sure the battery is secured in place while traveling. - Battery cables must always be secured tightly to the terminals.
-Loose connections can cause loss of power and arcing power between connections. - Keep the terminals and cables clean and free of corrosion.
-Clean periodically with a wire brush.
+- When the 120V AC shore power cord is connected, the converter system automatically charges the trailer battery(s) if the battery disconnect switch is turned ON. - Battery charging speed depends on the power being used for lights and appliances.
+Only surplus power goes to charging the battery. - On extended stays keep your trailer hooked up to a 120V AC shore power if available.
+This will keep your batteries charged. - If you have the 7-way connector plug attached to the tow vehicle (depending on tow vehicle make/model), your battery will be recharged while driving. - Battery charge fill levels can be monitored and checked via the nuCamp monitor panel. - Always make sure the battery is secured in place while traveling. - Battery cables must always be secured tightly to the terminals.
+Loose connections can cause power loss or arcing power between connections. - Keep the terminals and cables clean and free of corrosion.
+Clean periodically with a wire brush. - Before using your camper in the summer season, have your dealer check your battery life and perform all necessary maintenance on your system.
+This will avoid unforeseen maintenance issues during your trips and heighten your enjoyment of your experience.